 Ok, on to the books!

-Once students have gotten pretty confident at decoding, they are ready to move onto longer text.
+Once students have gotten pretty confident at decoding, they are ready to move on to longer text to build stamina and further fluency.

 Chapter books for beginning readers need to have…